a-blondel/mohh-gps-docker/README.md

 ## Build the image manually
 In order to do so, you need to create a `bin` folder at the root of this project and put the installation files from the UHS installer in it (which includes `mohz.exe`, ...).

-## Limitations
-Not every machine can run this docker image yet.
-This is most likely due to hardware limitations.